Wrexham Glyndŵr University aims to promote sustainable communities, services and use of physical resources.

 Learn about how Wrexham Glyndŵr University is managing its energy consumption and carbon reduction.

 Find out about our commitment to ensuring that staff and students understand, and are concerned about, global issues of sustainable development.

 People & Planet 2:1

 Wrexham Glyndŵr University has been placed among the top third of British universities for its performance in the People and Planet University League.
-The People and Planet team measure everything from a university’s carbon reduction policies to its water reduction measures, with 154 universities in the UK ranked accordingly.
-Wrexham Glyndŵr University is ranked at 42 and in the top 5 for student and staff engagement and ethical careers and recruitment.
+The People and Planet team measure everything from a university’s carbon reduction policies to its water reduction measures, with 153 universities in the UK ranked accordingly.
+Wrexham Glyndŵr University is ranked at 36 and in the top 5 for student and staff engagement and ethical careers and recruitment.

 The University has also signed up to the Welsh Governments Code of Practice on Ethical Employment in the Supply Chain and Modern Slavery Act, which is the world's largest open data register committed to ending modern slavery and supply chain labour abuses.